paula-verdugo/paula-verdugo.github.io/_pages/research.md

 Dissertation for my Master in Mathematics.<br>

 <b>An intepretation of the Gerstenhaber algebra structure on Hochschild cohomology. </b> In Spanish.<br>
-Dissetation for my Bachelor in Mathematics.<br>
+Dissertation for my Bachelor in Mathematics.<br>

 <!--